 Here are a few things to keep in mind as you prepare to ask schools questions about the financial aid process:

-DEADLINES – It is crucial not to miss financial aid deadlines in order to qualify for financial aid.
+DEADLINES – It is crucial not to miss deadlines in order to qualify for financial aid.
 Schools may not consider your child for financial aid or may provide reduced grants if you miss their deadlines.
-The deadline for aid will include the submission of the PFS so you need to be prepared weeks ahead of time to meet each school’s particular deadline.
+You need to be prepared weeks ahead of time to meet each school’s particular deadline.